xuqingkuang/react-reflux-boilerplate/README.md

 ```$ gulp production```

-The codes will be compiled and placed to `public` folder, all of them are minimized.
+The codes will be compiled and placed to `public/` folder, all of them are
+minimized.

 ####  Clean the built folder